aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 # This template will not work well with the "Drop All" or "Drop Established" default firewall policy actions.
 # Make sure the $HOME_NET variable is set correctly (do this at the firewall policy level so all Rule Groups inherit it)

-# Silently allow TCP 3-way handshake to be setup by $HOME_NET clients
+# Silently allow TCP 3-way handshake to be setup by $HOME_NET clients so that the domain filtering rules will work properly
 # Do not move this section, it's important that this be at the top of the entire firewall ruleset to reduce rule conflicts
 pass tcp $HOME_NET any -> any any (flow:not_established, to_server; sid:202501021;)
 pass tcp any any -> $HOME_NET any (flow:not_established, to_client; sid:202501022;)